daniel-furman/sft-demos/README.md

  In recent years, there has been a growing interest in building models that can follow natural language instructions to perform a wide range of tasks.
 These models, known as "instruction-tuned" language models, have demonstrated the ability to generalize to new tasks.
 For more background, see the [Self-Instruct](https://arxiv.org/pdf/2212.10560.pdf) paper.

- Below is a screengrab captured from the "[State of GPTs](https://www.youtube.com/watch?v=bZQun8Y4L2A)" talk by Andrej Karpathy.
+ The below was captured from the "[State of GPTs](https://www.youtube.com/watch?v=bZQun8Y4L2A)" talk by Andrej Karpathy.
 The key points illustrated for SFT:

 * Collect small but high-quality datasets in the form of "prompt" and "ideal responses".
 * Do language modeling on this data, nothing changes algorithmically from pretraining.
 * After training we get an SFT model which can be deployed as assistants (and it works to some extent).
-* The scripts here perform full-parameter sft (updates all weights in the network).
-However, there are other options, such as parameter-efficient finetuning (see HuggingFace's [peft](https://github.com/huggingface/peft)).

 ![training_pipeline](assets/assistant_training_pipeline.png)